 Goats are amazing at clearing up unwanted brush and weeds.
 In this post you’ll learn more about the benefits of using goats for grazing and land clean up.

 We have been raising goats for several years now.
 And they have been one of the best resources on our homestead.
 One of the best uses has been using our goats for clearing up weeds and brush.

 Funny thing, goats are actually browsers and not grazers.
 But, they are often confused and referred to as grazers.
-Check out more info about all of that here.

 Goats are natural grazers and make a great, green alternative to land clean up.
 Typically around our rural area, a lot of chemicals are used for land management.
 We would like to avoid that route.